 Furthermore, the Company may be threatened by (penalty) payments from non-compliance with the provisions of the REIT Act.
-In addition, the Company is threatened with compensation claims by shareholders in the event of loss of the REIT status with at least 15% and/or a maximum participation rate of 10%.
-Eligible are shareholders who own less than 3% of the voting rights.
-The lack of practice in the application of the REIT Act by the relevant supervisory and tax authorities could lead to disadvantages, in particular of a tax nature, or force the Company to adapt to the new legal situation.
-Due to the lack of experience of German tax authorities in the use of the German REIT act it seems possible that the Company could experience disadvantageous decisions in controversial cases or may be impelled to adapt to new legal situations.
+In accordance with the provisions of the Articles of Association, the Company is also threatened with compensation claims from shareholders in the event of a loss of REIT status due to a breach of the free float ratio of at least 15% and/or the maximum shareholding limit of 10%.
+The lack of practice in the application of the REIT Act by the competent supervisory and tax authorities could, in disputed individual cases, lead to an unfavourable interpretation of the application of the law or force the Company to adapt to the new legal situation.